najoshi/sickle/README.md

 (the actual conversion is a non-linear transformation).
 The end approximation is close.

 Sickle also supports gzipped file inputs.
+There is also a sickle.xml file included in the package that can be used to add sickle to your local [Galaxy](http://galaxy.psu.edu/) server.

 ## Requirements